 • Suggest a way brushes could be separated, ie, size or bristle color for example, into groups

-• As an option, line up the items in each group, to facilitate seeing 1-to-1 correspondence and count out the amount.
+• As an option, line up the items in each group, to facilitate seeing 1-to-1 correspondence.
+Count out the amount.
 Which group has the most?
 The least?
 Do they have equal amounts?

-READING provides info and insight to your kiddo plus gives them all kinds of chances for inquiry; in other words: Why this, why that!
+READING provides info and insight to your kiddo plus gives them all kinds of chances for inquiry; in other words: Why this, how about that?!
 Enjoy these brush-related books!

 BTW, IMHO Peter Spier was an earlier version of Oliver Jeffers in terms of capturing a young child’s imagination, sense of wonder and wonderment, plus adventure and PLAY!
 I’m trying to collect his hard-to-find books.

-Before reading, your child may have already noticed that some brushes are used by people, for projects or work, and some are used on people (or for people).
-After reading these books though, you’ll have the chance to highlight this new category.
+Even before reading, your child might know there are different applications for brushes.
+Some brushes are used by people, for projects or work; and some brushes are used on people (or for people).
+After reading the above books though, you’ll definitely have the chance to highlight this second category.

 Used on people, like hair brushes or toothbrushes vs Used by people, like paint brushes.

-The overall label for the theme for this learning activity, of course, is Brushes.
+The overall label for this learning activity theme, of course, is Brushes.
 Aid your kiddo’s literacy development by including other labels for categories.
 Possible labels include:

 • paint brush